 Cut down on the noise in your life to make room for the Spirit of God.
 As a bonus, you’ll lose the pull towards comparison with others, the fear of missing out, and the keeping up mindset.
 On the plus side, you may discover you have much more time to accomplish what you need to – and far less stress about deadlines and to-do lists.

 God “sets the lonely in families” (Psalm 68:6 NIV), He has made you a part of “the household of faith” (Galatians 6:10) or God’s family (Ephesians.
 2:19).

 He also instructs us to “bear one another’s burdens” (Galatians 6:2 NASB – see also Ephesians.
 4:2; Col 3:13), “rejoice with those who rejoice, and weep with those who weep (Romans 12:15 NASB), and “encourage the fainthearted” (1 Thessalonians.
 5:14).

 In short, God expects His children to support each other – but that is only possible if you open yourself up to others.
 Holding all your fears and hurts inside only makes everything worse.
 Find another woman you trust to share with.
 Someone you can call at 3 AM is best!
 Just don’t try to power through living a life of faith on your own.

-God made the church a body, a family, a team sport.
+God made the church a body, a family, a team.
 He made you to thrive in community and on that team.
 Choose faith over fear by choosing transparency despite your fears of rejection.
 Our natural human response is to fight or run away, but God invites us take hold of His mighty hand in times of fear.
 God’s love for you is stronger than the powers of hell.